 I started climbing when I was young, my dad took me up my first rock route when I was 2!
-All my early climbing was outdoor traditional climbing, and bouldering in Fontainbleau, France.
-My dad had been in Mountain Rescue and was part of a mountaineering club, we would go for weekends away climbing throughout the UK sporadically.
+All my early climbing was outdoor traditional “trad” climbing, and bouldering in Fontainbleau, France.
+My dad had been in the Mountain Rescue and was part of a mountaineering club, we would go for weekends away climbing throughout the UK sporadically.
 He taught me to climb and I led my first route outside when I was 11.
-At this time I had about 20% of normal central vision and no peripheral vision.
-I could almost see well enough to place rock gear, but not necessarily well enough to pick out the routes from the ground.
+At this time I had about 20% of blurry central vision and no peripheral vision.
+I could just about see well enough to place rock gear, but not well enough to pick out the routes from the ground.

 The Real World

 After completing my Ph.D.
 I moved to the midlands and started to climb more regularly inside due to access to a good climbing wall.
 Using a laser pointer to direct me to the appropriate holds helped me to climb inside.
 I still go on many climbing trips with my friends from university.
 In April 2017, I went on a month-long self-organised expedition to Greenland.
 This was my most ambitious trip yet, camping in temperatures below -20°C and claiming the first ascents of two previously unclimbed mountains, which I believe is a first for a blind climber!
-My sight continues to deteriorate and at the time of writing I have very little normal vision left.
-This means that I can see a few light blurs but I cannot count how many fingers are on a hand 1 ft from my face.
+My sight continues to deteriorate and at the time of writing I have very little vision left.
+This means that I can see a few light blurs but I cannot see my hand when I wave it in front of my face.

 I was made aware of the BMC paraclimbing series and I competed in a number of competitions in 2017/18 and must have given a good account of myself…as I was selected for the GB team!